 - There are many more local institutes spread worldwide.
 All of the Institutes are regulated by the body International Actuarial Association (IAA)

-However, many students from India pursue their Actuarial Studies from both – IAI and Institute & Faculty of Actuaries, UK (IFoA).
+Many students from India pursue their Actuarial Studies from both – IAI and the Institute & Faculty of Actuaries, UK (IFoA).

-IAI conducts its exams 2 times in a year somewhere in March and Sept while IFoA (UK) also conducts the exams in April and end of Sept, so the dates never clash.
+IAI conducts its exams 2 times a year somewhere in March and Sept while IFoA (UK) also conducts the exams in April and the end of Sept, so the dates never clash.

 The only difference is – IFoA has no entrance exam while IAI has ACET.
 Also, the cost of IFoA (UK) is more.

-Should you Pursue from IAI (India) or IFoA (UK)?
+Should you Pursue Actuary from IAI (India) or IFoA (UK)?